 By clicking on "Save and print your evaluation report" you will be able to print out a screenshot of your assessment results.

 You will also be able to download a PDF file of your results on your welcome page by clicking on the “My first language assessment results” button, situated at the top of the page.
 Please also keep in mind that you cannot repeat your language assessment once you have completed it and received your results.
 We also recommend that you update your CV with your recent language level.

 Once it is available, you will be able to start it by clicking on the “Start my final language assessment” button at the top of your home page.
-There is no difference between the first Erasmus+ OLS language assessment (prior to mobility) and the final Erasmus+ OLS language assessment (at the end of your mobility), however the questions may be different as the assessment is adaptive.
+There is no difference between the first OLS language assessment (prior to mobility) and the final OLS language assessment (at the end of your mobility), however the questions may be different as the assessment is adaptive.
 Since both assessments are based on the same methodology, the improvement you made during your mobility period can be measured.

 You will be able to download the PDF file of your final language assessment results by clicking on the “My final language assessment results” button, located on your welcome page.